Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Exercise 4: Analyse SonarQube Reports

 We will analyse the report in sonarqube portal to see if there are critical bugs and fix them in our code.

-We see from the above dashboard that we have a critical bug.
+From the above dashboard we have a critical bug.
 Let us fix this.

 1. Go to sonarqube and click **Bugs**.

    <img src="images/sonar_portal.png">

-2. You will see the details of the bug being provided by sonarqube as shown.
-Double click to expand.
+2. Double click to see the details of the bug.

    <img src="images/bug_details.png">